mmmirrra/mmmirrra.github.io/_posts/2024-03-28-Computer-telecommunications.markdown

 // CPU를 하나의 칩에 저장한 마이크로프로세서(microprocessor) 개발
 // 하나의 칩에 마이크로프로세서, 메모리, 인터페이스 등의 기능을 구현한 마이크로컴퓨터 출현
 // 1971년 IBM 시스템 370발표 : 메모리에 단일체 집적회로 기술을 전면적으로 도입한 최초의 컴퓨터
-- 1965 to 1971: Integrated Circuit Era
+- 1965 to 1971 : Integrated Circuit Era
-- Integrated circuits (IC, chip, microchip): Combining many transistors and electronic circuits on a semiconductor substrate in a microcosm
+- Integrated circuits (IC, chip, microchip) : Combining many transistors and electronic circuits on a semiconductor substrate in a microcosm
 - Appeared since 1958.
 In 1958, Jack St. Clair Kilby and Robert Noyce invented the first Integrated Circuit (IC) on a silicon chip that combines many transistors and electronic circuits
 - 1964 IBM Systems/360 Presented.
 For scientific and commercial use
-- IBM's Solid Logic Technology (SLT): Embedded control circuit components into small chips
+- IBM's Solid Logic Technology (SLT) : Embedded control circuit components into small chips
-- 1965 Small Computer IBM 1130 Announcement: Rental computers under $1,000 per month.
+- 1965 Small Computer IBM 1130 Announcement : Rental computers under $1,000 per month.
 Electronic circuit elements (transistors, diodes, resistors, capacitors, etc.)
 - Accelerate computer internal processing performance.
 Mass production of parts at a low cost
 - Semiconductor memory is used instead of magnetic core memory
-- Development of operating system: multiprogramming.
+- Development of operating system : multiprogramming.
 Parallel processing
-- Multi-programming: A method of increasing CPU utilization by allowing the CPU to always perform multiple programs loaded on the main memory device.
+- Multi-programming : A method of increasing CPU utilization by allowing the CPU to always perform multiple programs loaded on the main memory device.
 When the operating system selects and executes one of the tasks in memory and the task becomes a situation where it has to wait for one, it immediately switches to another task.
 For example, when input comes on the keyboard, the CPU must wait until the input is complete, in which case the CPU is not idle, but switched to another task to perform it.
 If this process is repeated, the first task ends up waiting and takes up the CPU again.
 Therefore, as long as there is work to be done, the CPU will not be idle
-- Parallel processing: Processing multiple commands or data at the same time.
+- Parallel processing : Processing multiple commands or data at the same time.
 How to speed up by allocating different tasks on a program to multiple processors and processing them simultaneously.
 Several tens to hundreds of processors are connected to the network or bus to process commands and data simultaneously.
 Array processors and pipelines used in supercomputers have adopted parallel processing methods for a relatively long time
 - Developing a microprocessor that stores the CPU on one chip
 - Microcomputer with microprocessor, memory, interface, and more on one chip
-- 1971 IBM System 370: the first computer to fully introduce monolithic integrated circuit technology to memory
+- 1971 IBM System 370 : the first computer to fully introduce monolithic integrated circuit technology to memory

 #### the fourth generation
 // 제 4 세대